 Rain was forecast for Oaxaca, and around me in the mountains were thick rain showers almost sheer white in density.
 I somehow managed to skirt the edges of the rain dumps with only a few spatters, finally making Oaxaca and the interminable traffic on the outskirts.

-I'd booked a cheap place on AirBNB, whose owner said he had a GS and a place for me to park right in the center of town.
-I waited with flashers on in a no parking area for a while until the owner sent his maid to open the place for me.
+I'd booked a cheap place on AirBNB, whose owner said he had a BMW GS and a place for me to park right in the center of town.
+At the address, I waited with flashers on in a no parking area for a while until the owner sent his maid to open the place for me.
 It was an "interesting" place to stay, rooms with only metal doors requiring padlocks.
 The shared bath and kitchen seemed like some place in Afghanistan, but what made it worthwhile was the roof deck overlooking the city.

 My room reeked of weed, so much so that I thought a neighbor was puffing away.
 Instead it was from the previous guest, as when I sat on the bed, a fresh puff billowed up.

 The owner arrived to tell me of his F800GS Adventure, and also that the nearby parking garage of his friend was full.
 Instead we'd need to park "nearby" at his other rent home that had secure parking.
-I followed his scooter as he zoomed through traffic and tight spaces that made me squirm trying to get the GS through.
+I followed his scooter as he zoomed through traffic and tight spaces that made me squirm trying to get the big GS through.
 It culminated in crossing major traffic on a narrow pedestrian walkway, barely getting the GS between posts, people in cars laughing and pointing at the antics.
 Finally able to get across, we raced up pedestrian only streets and between barricades until I was completely lost.

 (I have the full 34 minute version of this video if you'd like to see it)